*This post is based on an article published on 18 June 2019. We are sharing the main findings here for our English speaking audience:

 Healthcare data, in particular, is extremely sensitive and must be treated with caution, to prevent harm to any individuals through disclosure of their personal data.
 But it isn’t just hospitals and clinics that are sitting on sensitive patient data.
 Many health apps gather data from thousands of users.
 Such is the case for the migraine and headache app M-sense, where users document their disease progression and symptoms on a regular basis.

-By creating synthetic data, Statice is enabling M-sense to freely share their data for research purposes — while fully preserving the privacy of the individuals involved.
+By creating synthetic patient data, Statice is enabling M-sense to freely share their data for research purposes — while fully preserving the privacy of the individuals involved.
 Statice and M-sense are together proving that hypersensitive data can be anonymized without any significant loss of quality or statistical significance.

 No more headaches with Statice’s solution!